Family Attorney(s) in Missouri, Illinois, Kansas, Oklahoma and Nebraska

 The family attorneys at Stange Law Firm, PC work with their clients to ensure the child support is fairly and accurately calculated.
 If the other parents attempts to hide income, or is unemployed by choice, an experienced family attorney can assist their client in showing the entire situation.
 A family attorney also reviews the calculations made by the court to ensure that no errors were made that could result in an unfair and inaccurate calculation of child support.

-Abuse and Neglect Proceedings in Missouri, Illinois, Kansas and Oklahoma
+Abuse and Neglect Proceedings in Missouri, Illinois, Kansas, Oklahoma and Nebraska

 Another sensitive area of family law practice involves abuse and neglect.
 If the state is under the assumption that a parent is not able to properly care for a child, they may choose to begin abuse and neglect proceedings.
 The state may represent a parent that is accused of abuse or neglects, or they might even represent a child.